Loading…

 Sell or trade away (single-demand cards):

 The timing rule: Single-demand cards lose value when their moment passes.
 A card hyped for a deck that turns out weak will crash.
 Trade these away while the hype is still up, not after.
+For a full framework on when to sell versus hold and how to anticipate meta shifts, see the One Piece TCG meta rotation guide.

 A fair trade values both sides at the same source, within roughly 10% of equal market value.
 Hold dual-demand cards that are both played and collected; trade away single-demand cards before their hype fades.